Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 Remuneration of the Executive Board and the Supervisory Board

 The Supervisory Board is responsible for determining and reviewing the remuneration of the Executive Board and the remuneration system.
-The Supervisory resolved on a remuneration system pursuant to Section 87a (1) AktG that was adopted by the 2021 Annual General Shareholders’ Meeting.
-Furthermore, the 2021 General Shareholders’ Meeting confirmed the Supervisory Board remuneration set out in Article 14 of the Articles of Incorporation including the underlying remuneration system.
-The current remuneration system for the Executive Board and the most recent resolution on the remuneration of the Supervisory Board are available on the Company’s website at https://investor.softing.com/corporate-governance/declaration-of-compliance-regarding-the-german-cgc.html.
+The Supervisory resolved on a remuneration system for the Executive Board pursuant to Section 87a (1) AktG that was adopted by the 2021 Annual General Shareholders’ Meeting.
+Furthermore, the 2023 General Shareholders’ Meeting approved an adjustment to the Supervisory Board remuneration set out in Arti-cle 14 of the Articles of Incorporation and adopted the underlying remuneration system for members of the Supervisory Board.
+The current remuneration system for the Executive Board and the most recent resolution on the remuneration of the Supervisory Board are available on the Company’s website at

 Chief Executive Officer / Chairman of the Supervisory Board